 The Level 1 Certificate in Office Administration teaches students to use a variety of software applications applicable to work in an office setting.
 In addition, students may choose to pursue Microsoft certification in Word and Excel following the successful completion of the relevant courses.

 First Semester Credit Hrs

 ITSW 1301 Introduction to Word Processing 3

-POFI 2331 Desktop Publishing 3
+ITSW 1310 Intro Presentation Graphics Software 3

-POFT 2303 Speed & Accuracy Building 3
+ITSW 1307 Intro to Database 3

 POFT 1301 Business English 3

 ITSW 1304 Introduction to Spreadsheets 3

-Total Hours 15
+• Total Hours 15